 If you’re looking for luxurious Adirondack lodging, a room in Chestertown should do the trick.
-Chestertown is a idyllic community with plenty of winter features nearby, so a stay in one of these two rustic hotels guarantees you’re close to the winter action.
+Chestertown is an idyllic community with plenty of winter features nearby, so a stay in one of these two rustic hotels guarantees you’re close to the winter action.

 The Fern Lodge is a picturesque property perched on the shores of Friends Lake.
 Guests love the elegant rooms that feature king-sized beds and grand fireplaces.
 The high-quality service and striking mountain views don’t hurt either.
 Another lavish lodging option in Chestertown is Friends Lake Inn.
 Each room in this boutique hotel is distinctly decorated with its own flavor.
 Many rooms have wondrous views of the water, and offer amenities designed for a winter escape such as Jacuzzi tubs and stone fireplaces.
 No visit to Friends Lake Inn is complete without a romantic meal in their main dining room, a refined restaurant serving New-American cuisine using fresh local ingredients.

 If your winter weekend is mostly about hitting the slopes, you’ll want to rent a room in North Creek.
 This small mountain town at the base of Gore Mountain is a growing skier’s getaway.
 If you want to sleep so close to the mountain that you can hear the groomers at night, the Gore Mountain Lodge is your place.
 This contemporary hotel, which has recently renovated rooms and state-of-the-art amenities, is located two minutes from Gore Mountain’s parking lot and five minutes from downtown North Creek.
 You can roll out of bed and head straight for the gondola, or stay on the grounds and hike the trails behind the Lodge.
-If a more extravagant stay near Gore Mountain is in order, reserve a room at the Copperfield Inn.
+If a more extravagant stay near Gore Mountain is in order, reserve a room at the Phoenix Inn Resort.
 This Adirondack resort has the amenities you’d expect at an upscale property, such as free Wi-Fi, a fitness center, an indoor sauna, spa services, and more.
 Each spacious guestroom includes a down duvet on two queen-sized or one king-sized bed, marble bathrooms with roman tubs, and a ski rack.